jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 brew services start mongodb-community@6.0
 ```

-I recommend to use [MongoDB Compass](https://www.mongodb.com/try/download/compass) for working with data in MongoDB.
+I recommend using [MongoDB Compass](https://www.mongodb.com/try/download/compass) for working with data in MongoDB.
 It's much easier than using [MongoDB Shell (mongosh)](https://www.mongodb.com/docs/mongodb-shell/).
 Of course, if you prefer using `mongosh`, go for it.

 To get started with Books Library, let's create new database called `marn` and new collection called `books`.
 It can be done easily with Compass: